Meshach88/Crypto-Push/README.md

 # Crypto-Push
-A decentralized application for transferring digital currency (ethereum).
+A decentralized application for transfering digital currency (ethereum).
-It also gives a list of transactions made.
+It also displays a list of latest transactions in the blockchain to the users.

+Tech Stack :
+- Alchemy
+- hardhat
+- Faucet
+- ReactJs
+- Tailwind CSS
+- HTML & JS
+Command to Run the Project :
+Please be Insured that all the dependencies are installed properly & then the Project is executed.

+npm run dev